 - Glitter (optional)

-First, select and print your photos.
+- Select and print your photos.
 They only need to be about 4 inches square.
-We printed our out on 4×6 paper and trimmed them down.
-(Special thanks to Danielle Morhaus, the photographer who took this awesome photo of Mitch.)
+We printed our out on 4x6 paper and trimmed them down.

-Color your Popsicle sticks.
-We used Sharpie markers for their bold color and speed–Mitch hates waiting for paint to dry.
-If your kid has more patience, paint is excellent.
+- Color your Popsicle sticks.
+We used Sharpie markers for their bold color and speed.

-Glue the sticks to the trimmed photo.
-Tape isn’t good enough for this, just use the glue.
+- Glue the sticks to the trimmed photo.

-Next, cut out the subject of ONE photo.
+- Xut out the subject of ONE photo.
 In this case, Mitch was cut from the photo.
 Trim the bottom of the photo as needed.
+Younger crafters might need help with this part.

 Decide how to display your photo–either glue ribbon to the back for displaying on a hook or bulletin board, or glue magnets to make a refrigerator master piece.